 - Veterinary Technician has been listed as one of Money Magazine's "Top 10 Fastest Growing Career Fields."
-Coupling this training with a baccalaureate degree focusing on veterinary business management increases its value, enhancing the earning potential of graduates. - Veterinary hospitals and other animal care facilities seek managers with not only a working knowledge of the medical and technical aspects of veterinary medicine, but also an understanding of the operational structure of animal care facilities and the ability to oversee the personnel, information, finances, infrastructure, equipment, and other integral components of the operation of these facilities. - With fewer, larger veterinary facilities becoming the norm, there is greater stratification of duties within these facilities, and greater demand for full-time managers and Technician/Managers.
+Coupling this training with a baccalaureate degree focusing on veterinary business management increases its value, expanding the scope of employment opportunities and earning potential for graduates. - Veterinary hospitals and other animal care facilities seek managers with not only a working knowledge of the medical and technical aspects of veterinary medicine, but also an understanding of the operational structure of animal care facilities and the ability to oversee the personnel, information, finances, infrastructure, equipment, and other integral components of the operation of these facilities. - With fewer, larger veterinary facilities becoming the norm, there is greater stratification of duties within these facilities, and greater demand for full-time managers and Technician/Managers.

-- Graduation from an AVMA-accredited veterinary technology program. - Veterinary Technician licensure, registration, or certification, as applicable for state of residency, or eligibility thereof.
+- · Graduation from an AVMA-accredited veterinary technology program. - Veterinary Technician licensure, registration, or certification, as applicable for state of residency, or eligibility thereof.

+•

+Semester V

-Foundations of Financial
+ACCT 101 Foundations of Financial

 Accounting4

-Business Law I3
+BSAD 201 Business Law I3

-Management Communications3
+BSAD 340 Management Communications3

-Survey of Mathematics OR
+MATH 111 Survey of Mathematics or Higher3

 Liberal Arts Elective (GER)3

 16-17

+Semester VI

 BSAD 215 Small Business Management3

 VSAD 301 Veterinary Practice Management3

 BSAD 310 Human Resource Management3

 HLTH 303 Occupational Health and Safety3

-Liberal Arts Elective (GER)3
+U/L Liberal Arts Elective

+(GER if needed)3

 15

+Semester VI I

-HSMB 301 Public Health Issues
+HSMB 301 Public Health Issues3

 BSAD 301 Principles of Management3

 VSAD 302 Animal Care Institution

 Management3

 VSAD 308 Veterinary Service Administration

 Internship Orientation1

 VSAD 402 Veterinary Business & Financial

 Management3

-U/L Liberal Arts Elective (GER) 3
+U/L Liberal Arts Elective

+(GER if needed) 3

 16

+Semester VI п

-VSAD 408 Internship for Veterinary Services
+Internship for Veterinary Service

-Administration12
+V 3AD 400 Administration12

 Upper-Level General Elective3

 15

-Fulfills wri ting intensive requirement.
+~ Fulfills wri ting intensive requirement.